0riginaln0/snake/README.md

 A game written in Go for the [WASM-4](https://wasm4.org) fantasy console.

 # releases

+in folder release

-.html (web, mobile)
+- .html (web, mobile)

-windows
+- windows

-ios
+- ios

-linux
+- linux

 ## Links